immauss/openvas/bin/Readme.md

 - release-build.sh - Build both architechures and push to hub.docker.com with $1 as tag.
 If no $1, then uses latest.

-- test-release.sh - pull and test the image with the tag $1
+- test-release.sh - pull and run the image with the tag $1